Walmart shooter left 'death note,' bought gun day of killing

 During chats among coworkers, “We would be like ‘work is consuming my life.’
 And (Bing) would be like, ‘Yeah, I don’t have a social life anyway,’” Sinclair recalled Thursday.

 Sinclair said he and Bing did not get along.
-Bing was known for being “verbally hostile” to employees and wasn’t particularly well-liked, Sinclair said.
-But there were times when Bing was made fun of and not necessarily treated fairly.
+Bing was known for being “verbally hostile” to employees and wasn’t particularly well-liked.
+But Sinclair also said there were times when Bing was made fun of.

-Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
-The dead also included a 16-year-old boy whose name was withheld because of his age, police said.
+Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; Randy Blevins, 70, and Fernando Chavez-Barron, 16, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
+Chavez-Barron's name was released Friday; it had been withheld previously because of his age.

-A Walmart spokesperson confirmed in an email that all of the victims worked for the company.

 Two others who were shot remained hospitalized, police said Friday.
 One is still in critical condition, and the other is in fair to improving condition.